 24. “Trial of the Eagle” (Shadow of the Tomb Raider, 2018)

-For those who worried that complex puzzles were a thing of the past in the Survivor era, Shadow of the Tomb Raider’s “Trial of the Eagle” was a breath of fresh air.
+For those who worried that complex puzzles were a thing of the past in the Survivor era, Shadow of the Tomb Raider’s “Trial of the Eagle” was a welcome change of pace.
 It centers around a rotating, multi-tiered contraption that Lara must navigate.
 After Lara crosses the contraption, she must then solve a series of rope-based puzzles.
 It’s the most complex puzzle of the Survivor era up until that point, and rewards players handsomely.
-Upon solving it, Lara gains access to the path leading to the game's central hub: the lost city of Paititi.
+Upon solving it, Lara gains access to the path leading to the game’s central hub: the lost city of Paititi.

 25. “The Cenote” (Shadow of the Tomb Raider, 2018)